Best Page Speed Tools for 2019

 - Keep-alive Enabled

 - Effective use of CDN – if you’re not using a CDN, it won’t apply, and you’ll see an X.

 The tool shows your overall load time, the number of requests needed to load the page, and page size in bytes, along with graphs and images to help you get a better understanding of what’s impacting your page speed.

 WebPageTest.org is also the tool that powers the Think with Google mobile page speed.
 Checker.

-Pingdom is another free tool, though you will have to wait in a queue just like with WebPageTest.org before you get your results.
-All you have to do is paste in the URL, choose a server location, and click a button.
+Pingdom is another free tool, though you will have to wait in a queue, just like with WebPageTest.org, before you get your results.
+All you have to do is paste the URL, choose a server location, and click a button.
 Within a few seconds, you’ll get a report.
 Ideally, you should select a server location that’s close to where your target audience will be visiting from.
-The closer the test server is to your web hosts server (or a server in your content delivery network) the faster your website will load.
+The closer the test server is to your web host’s server (or a server in your content delivery network), the faster your website will load.

 Pingdom provides a performance grade on a scale of zero to 100, along with the page size and page load time.
-The tool also shows the percentage of pages that are slower than yours, to give you an idea of how fast your website is compared to others.
-You’ll also receive insights that are intended to show you how to improve your speed.
+The tool also shows the percentage of pages that are slower than yours to give you an idea of how fast your website is compared to others.
+You’ll also receive insights to show you how to improve your speed.

-Pingdom will also tell you how long it takes to load each of your resources, so you can see the areas you need to optimize the most.
+Pingdom will also tell you how long it takes to load each resource so you can see the areas you need to optimize the most.